How Do I Remove Bed Bugs From My Hotel Or Home?

 Six - Using a high-powered steamer (we suggest the Karcher SC2 1500w unit as a minimum requirement for residential use), steam everything in the room where bedbugs may have contact.
 The eggs could be on any of these surfaces.
 The steam will instantly kill eggs and bugs when they come in contact with the steam which is the number one contact killer for bedbugs.
 Ensure you steam all sides of the mattress, pillows, cushions, bed side tables, cracks, crevices, around the joins in the carpet and skirting boards.
 Pay particular attention to the mattress, pillows and bed frame as you don’t want any live bugs in the bed frame once you have installed encasements on the Mattress, Ensemble Base and Pillows.

-Seven - Install pillow encasements, a mattress encasement and ensemble base encasement where required along with plastic traps under each of the bed legs touching the floor prior to re installing the bed linen and bringing any clothes back into the room. (note: check that the bed head is not touching the wall and the bedside tables are not touching the bed)
+Seven - Install pillow encasements, a mattress encasement and or ensemble base encasement along with a quilt encasement where required.
+These should be used in conjunction with plastic traps placed under each of the bed legs prior to re installing the bed linen and bringing any clothes back into the room. (note: check that the bed head is not touching the wall and the bedside tables are not touching the bed)

 Eight - You will now have successfully treated your bed and your room without the need for expensive pest control.
 In simple cases caught early on this can be enough to eradicate bedbugs completely.
 With the encasements installed and the traps placed under the bed legs you can now sleep well knowing that there is little chance of a bedbug being able to feed on you as it will be unable to access the bed and will also have nowhere to hide in the pillows, mattress or ensemble base.
 Please ensure that you do not allow your sheets or any other items to touch the floor, these could act as an access path for the bedbugs to crawl back onto the bed.